efergus/efergus.github.io/src/lib/markdown/experience.md

 *August 2019 - August 2020*

-- Modified a high-performance RF simulation tool written in C/ASM to ensure compatibility with MacOS and Apple M1 architecture, improving software performance and accessibility.
+- Modified a high-performance RF simulation tool written in C/ASM to ensure compatibility with MacOS and Apple M-series (ARM) architecture, improving software performance and accessibility.
 - Updated the MATLAB interface to adopt a new XML data storage format, improving data management and integration capabilities.